eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

     "namespace": "eu.europa.ec.eudi.loyalty.1",
 }
 ```

-- Add a new entry to auth_method_supported_credencials (Using the credential identifier specified in the metadata)
+- Add a new entry to auth_method_supported_credencials (using the credential identifier specified in the metadata)

     This configures the type of user authentication allowed for the credential.
-Either authentication through a PID using openid4VP or through a country (iDP/eidas node or a simple form)
+You may choose authentication through a PID using OpenId4VP, or through a country selection (options are: IDP, eidas node or a simple form).

-The following examples adds the loyalty credential to the country authentication.
+    In the following examples the authentication allowed for the loyalty credential is country selection.

 ```python
 auth_method_supported_credencials = {
     "PID_login": [